balena-io/docs/pages/learn/manage/app-types.md

 # Application types

-When you first create an application, in addition to selecting a Device Type, you'll be asked to select an Application Type:
+When you first create an application, in addition to selecting a Device Type, you may be asked to select an Application Type:

 <img src="/img/common/app/app-type.png" width="40%">